GET STARTED | Get Your Fair Cash Offer Today

 New York State requires executors to post a surety bond unless the requirement is waived.
 Three ways the bond requirement is waived:

 2. All distributees consent in writing to waive the bond.
-If the will does not waive bond, but all persons who would inherit under intestate succession (distributees) sign a written consent to waive the bond requirement, the court will typically waive it.
+If the will does not waive bond, but all distributees sign a written consent, the court will typically waive it.

 3. The estate is small enough that bond would be nominal.
-In very small estates, the court has discretion.
+The court has discretion in very small estates.
 Your estate attorney advises on this option.

 Common Questions